Eastwood, empty chair hijack Republican media coverage

 Perhaps fortunately for Romney, television audiences for Thursday were down sharply from the 2008 Republican convention, when little-known vice presidential candidate Sarah Palin captured the public imagination.

-Romney's (and Eastwood's) speech across 11 TV networks on the final night of the convention drew in about eight million more viewers than tuned into the convention earlier in the week.
+Some 25 million Americans watched Romney's (and Eastwood's) speech on cable TV news channels and on ABC, NBC and CBS, according to Nielsen data.

-But the Republicans lost almost nine million TV viewers compared to the third night of the 2008 Republican gathering, with NBC down 56 percent and CNN losing 52 percent of their audience four years ago.
+The TV audience, while up from earlier in the week, was sharply down compared to the third night of the 2008 Republican gathering, with NBC down 56 percent and CNN losing 52 percent of viewers.

 Total TV audiences for Wednesday night, when Ryan spoke, were 22 million - a 41 percent or 15 million drop from the equivalent night for the 2008 RNC when Palin made her entry onto the national stage.